Make it simple, make it fun, make it easy, enjoy life and let’s be nice to each other.

 Louis is a creative technologist and has a BSc(Hons) in Computer Science and Artificial Intelligence.
 He has co-developed and co-delivered Roborigami workshops with Coco.
 Louis has an endless energy and is always on the go, and gets easily excited about creative collaborations.
 He enjoys applying his knowledge in developing interactive projection installations and real-time software for artists and musicians.
 He teaches on the Digital Media Arts MA at University of Brighton and is also experienced in working with young people with special needs.
 To catch up with what Louis is upto, go to Twitter and Vimeo

 Ad is a robotics engineer and developed the original Roborigami, RoboFox with Coco and Pete between 2010 and 2014.
 Currently a postdoctoral lab associate at Yale University and lives in the US, Ad continues to contribute to recent projects as an ad-hoc engineering consultant from the other side of the Atlantic Ocean.
 He investigates technology that communicates via the sense of touch (haptics) and human movement, and its application to future surgical practice.
 Ad has been obsessed with all things robotic since seeing the movie Short Circuit as a child.
 He has also created hand held robotic flowers that guide blind and sighted people through dark installations and drawing robots that add their own style to an artist’s instructions.
 Ad is also a Burning Man DJ and a keen volunteer for a local stray cats’ shelter. hauntedpliers.co.uk

-Booking and Press Enquiry
+Commission, Booking and Enquiry

+We offer talks, interactive events installation and engaging workshops for children and young adults.
 For all enquiries, please contact Coco Sato including ‘Roborigami’ in the subject line.